 Related Article12 Important Modernist Styles Explained

 Almeida and Amuli passed away in 2019 and 2016 respectively, but their Modernist legacy lives on.
-Their body of work is far greater than what was outlined above, each of them realizing hundreds of projects in their lifetimes.
-In a city, and country, with an eclectic mixture of architectural styles, Almeida and Amuli’s architecture provides a useful starting point to understanding the enduring legacy of the Modernist movement in the African continent.
+Their body of work is far greater than what has been outlined above, each of them realizing hundreds of projects in their lifetimes.
+In a city and country, with an eclectic mixture of architectural styles, Almeida and Amuli’s architecture provides a useful starting point for understanding the enduring legacy of the Modernist movement in the African continent.

 Editor's Note: This article was originally published on April 24, 2021.